-Entities under significant influence or under joint control assessed at fair value are also included in this item.
+Associates and joint ventures assessed at fair value are also included in this item.

 Securities classified in this category are initially recognized at fair value.
-Acquisition costs are directly posted in the profit and loss account.
+Acquisition costs are directly posted in the income statement.

 At the closing date, they are valued at their fair value.